When is the Plan Selection Process in SOLUS?

 - First Step.
 Go to SOLUS and run your Academic Advisement Report.
-If you notice something is not satisfied and you feel it should be, come by the office and see Denise or Katherine.
+If you notice something is not satisfied and you feel it should be, come by the office and see Alana or Katherine.

 - Second Step.
 Ensure you apply to graduate.